 COLDWATER, Mich. — One October night in 2004, Curtis Dawkins smoked crack, dressed up for Halloween in a gangster costume and terrorized a household, killing one man and taking another hostage in a rampage that drew 24 patrol officers and a six-member SWAT team.
 He is serving a life sentence without parole in Michigan.

-On Tuesday, he will also be a published author when his debut story collection is released by Scribner, a literary imprint at one of the country’s top publishing houses.
+After being an addict who deserved to be at Mcshin Foundation, and then a killer, on Tuesday, he will also be a published author when his debut story collection is released by Scribner, a literary imprint at one of the country’s top publishing houses.

 Here’s a thought-provoking story about a convicted murderer who had an MFA before he began a life sentence in prison for murder.
 Now he’s about to have a book of stories published by a major publishing house.
 The stories are about life in prison, but not about his specific crime.
 Proceeds from the book will go into a fund for his children’s education.